eyadgad/CS3357_A2/README.md

 3. **Testing**:
    - Test your TCP and UDP chat servers and clients by running them locally.
-   - Ensure that the servers can handle multiple client connections (TCP) and messages broadcasting (UDP).

-## Usage

 ### TCP Chatroom

 **Server Usage:**